Vox Novus: Composers

 Fifteen-Minutes-of-Fame give the opportunity to have their work performed by adventurous musicians specifically looking to champion new music.
 While a constraint, the one-minute miniature format allows for the composer to write a short composition with greater ease than a longer work.
 Fifteen Minutes of Fame encourages experimentation and opportunities to write for instrumentation that are not commonly available.
 With the significantly larger number of works selected being 15 and the frequency Fifteen Minutes of Fame is produced, it becomes a huge resource for composers to have their work played and receive greater exposure.

 The one-minute miniatures for Fifteen-Minutes-of-Fame are written by composers from all over the globe.
-Fifteen Minutes of Fame has presented more than 100 composers including Dennis Bathory-Kitsz, Joshua Barlage, John Bilotta, Scott Brickman, Carson Cooman, Salim Dada, Emma Lou Diemer, Bobby DeLisle, Matthew Van Dongen, Moritz Eggert, Francesco Di Fiore, Arthur Gottschalk, Emma Liddel, David Morneau, Serban Nichifor, James Soe Nyun, Michael Mikulka, Nova Pon, Nolan Stolz, Edward Strauman, and David Wolfson.
+Fifteen Minutes of Fame has presented more than 100 composers including Dennis Bathory-Kitsz, Joshua Barlage, John Bilotta, Scott Brickman, Carson Cooman, Salim Dada, Emma Lou Diemer, Bobby DeLisle, Matthew Van Dongen, Moritz Eggert, Francesco Di Fiore, Arthur Gottschalk, Emma Liddel, David Morneau, Serban Nichifor, James Soe Nyun, Michael Mikulka, Nova Pon, Nolan Stolz, Edward Strauman, Martin Watt, and David Wolfson.